mydnicq/graphile-migrate-test/README.md

 ## Instructions

-This is a testing repo for evalutating a database migration tool [graphile-migrate](https://www.npmjs.com/package/graphile-migrate).
+This is a testing repo for evaluating a database migration tool [graphile-migrate](https://www.npmjs.com/package/graphile-migrate).

 ```
 npm i